-The Bible is unique, but it is reliable?
-The Bible makes significant claims about itself, and events recorded in the Bible.
-These are historical events and can be tested by the same criteria used to evaluate other historical documents.
+Is the Bible historically reliable?
+That is an important question that deserves an answer since so many people today believe that the Bible is not accurate or reliable.
+But I challenge skeptics to consider the Bible because it makes significant claims about itself and because the events recorded in the Bible are historical events and can be tested by the same criteria used to evaluate other historical documents.

 There are three specific tests scholars, researchers, and archaeologists use to determine the authenticity of historical material.
-There are three basic principles of historiography: the internal test, the external test, and the bibliographic test.
-We will apply these three tests to the Bible to determine its reliability as an accurate historical source.
+When I was in graduate school, I went to the research library to find a book mentioned by Josh McDowell.
+The author (C. Saunders) described three basic principles of historiography.
+These are the internal test, the external test, and the bibliographic test.
+Let's apply these three tests to the Bible to determine its reliability as an accurate historical source.